fredbi/gflag/README.md

 This package is designed to be used together with `github.com/spf13/pflag`.
 All types created by `gflag` implement the `pflag.Value` interface.

+Use-case: build idiomatic `cobra` CLIs with a simpler declaration of flags.
+See how [go-cli](https://github.com/fredbi/go-cli) achieves this.

 ```go
 import (